 A good way to tell who a heroes arch enemy is is to look at who has inflicted the most pain on the hero.

 Well first lets take a look at what the Master has done to the dear old Doc over the years shall we

-- In “The Keeper of Traken he murders the father and the stepmother of the Doctors new companion Nyssa and worse he uses his corpse as his new body which serves as a constant painful reminder of the doctors failure to save him and by extension.
+- In “The Keeper of Traken he murders the father and the stepmother of the Doctors new companion Nyssa.
+Worse he uses his corpse as his new body which serves as a constant painful reminder of the doctors failure to save him and by extension.
 The entire world of Traken itself.

 - In “Logopolis” The Master makes a serious bid for arch foe status.
-First of all he murders Teegan Jovanka the Doctors new companions Aunt and only living relative.
+First of all he murders Teegan Jovanka, the Doctors new companions Aunt and only living relative.
 He then destroys the entire home planet of Nyssa, before finally killing the 4th Doctor.
-As if that wasn’t enough he also in the next story captured and tortured Adric and forced him into betraying his friends.
+As if that wasn’t enough in the next story, he captured and tortured Adric another companion of the Doctor, and forced him to betray his friends.
 Certainly if looking at who is the arch enemy of individual Doctors, then the Master is unquestionably the 5th Doctors ultimate enemy having been responsible for his predecessors death and his friends worst pain.

 - The Master did a lot of awful shit to the Tenth Doctor.
 First of all he stole his TARDIS and used it as a machine to help him decimate mankind killing billions (though this was undone eventually.)
 He also aged him into an old man, tortured him physically and mentally for a whole year, tortured Captain Jack Harkness to death over and over again for a whole year and tortured his companion Martha’s family for a whole year, before dying just to spite the Doctor in order to condemn him to being the last of the Time Lords once again.